bjw-s-labs/home-ops/docs/storage/backups.md

 # Backups

+{% import 'links.md.include' as links %}

-Backups of the data that lives inside my cluster are handled by [Kasten K10](https://www.kasten.io){target=_blank}.
+Backups of the data that lives inside my cluster are handled by {{ links.external('kasten') }}.
 This is a commercial backup solution, but is free to use for up to 10 nodes.
 Please see their website to see if your use case falls under the license agreement.

 ## Kasten documentation